Home > Biking

 Buyer’s Guide: How to Choose an Electric Cargo Bike

 Before delving into our buyer’s guide, it’s wise to discern how you will really use a cargo bike.
 The type, size, and weight of your intended cargo will help determine the style of electric cargo bike that will suit you best.
-The terrain, road or off-road surface, time of riding, urban versus rural, and weather also impact significant choices like wheel size, tire type, lighting needs, seating, and security.
+The terrain, road or off-road surface, time of riding, urban versus rural environment, and weather also impact significant choices like wheel size, tire type, lighting needs, seating, and security.
 Storage space is also a concern, especially in urban environments.

 The first thing to consider, though, is the style of electric cargo bike you need.
+Looking for a sleeker e-bike for commuting or maybe something with more off-road capabilities?
+Check out our guides to the Best Electric Bikes and the Best E-Bikes for Hunting.

 Electric Cargo Bike Styles